 Well, you wouldn’t raise an eyebrow at this question if you were living in Latin America or any Spanish speaking country.
 People here don brightly coloured underpants to ring in the New Year—red if you’re looking for love, and yellow for money.

-So as you get ready for your New Year’s Eve party, here is a list of 11 best New Year Celebrations around the world and their strange traditions:
+So as you get ready for your New Year’s Eve party, here is a list of the 12 best New Year Celebrations around the world and their strange traditions:

 Table of Contents